 Born: 7th March 1917, Ipswich.

-Died: 9th August 1941; age: 24; killed in a flying accident south east of Chivenor Aerodrome, Barnstaple, Devonshire.
+Died: 9th August 1941; age: 24; killed when aircraft flew into the River Taw, south east of Chivenor Aerodrome, Barnstaple, Devonshire.

 Residence: 14, All Saints Road, Ipswich.

 Occupation: a Head Clerk and Accountant to a firm of Land Agents & Chartered Surveyors.

 In his spare time, Stanley was a member of the Air Raid Precaution Medical Service – First Aid Parties, at Ipswich.

 Stanley trained at No. 6 Flying Training School, at Little Rissington, Gloucestershire, flying in Tiger Moths and Avro Ansons.
 He was awarded his flying badge on the 26th March 1941, in a Beaufort Oxford.
 Stanley had flown 21.15hrs, and 33.50hrs on Link Trainer, both dual and solo and including night flying.

 Regiment: Royal Air Force Volunteer Reserve, Unit 5 Coastal Operational Training Unit.

 Relatives Notified & Address: Son of John Shepherd & Mabel Last; husband of Kathleen Rosa Last.

 Father: John Shepherd Last, born 1876, Ipswich – died September 1930, Ipswich.

 Mother: Mabel May Last (nee Godbold), born 1889, Ipswich.